johnpatramanis/Proteomic_Pipeline/README.md

 <br/><br/>

+You should now have both the 2 ancient protein samples downloaded and properly formatted.
 If all 3 pipelines were installed without an error and the data was successfully downloaded, then congratulations , we can now start our phylogenetic reconstruction!